 - Sin: People kept sinning, and even when they knew what was right or wrong they still did not have the ability to consistently do what was right, even if they wanted to.
 It is the same today; we continue to sin even when we don't want to.

-- Death: No matter how great, strong or holy people were, they still died.
+- Death: No matter how great, strong or holy the people were, they still died.
 And no one knew for sure what happened afterwards.
-There were many rituals, magic and theories, but death remained the terrible mystery and destiny of every person.
+There were many rituals and theories, but death remained the terrible mystery and destiny of every person.
 Things have not changed today, even with modern medicine's many advancements, everyone still dies at some point.

-The psalmist tells us that the average lifespan of man (3000 years ago) was about 80 years and this has not changed much three millennia later.
+3000 years ago the psalmist said that the average lifespan of man was about 80 years and this has not changed much to this day (average life-span is 79.5 years, Fortune Magazine).

 As for the days of our life, they contain seventy years,